ibm-cloud-architecture/vaccine-reefer-simulator/README.md

 The _simulator_ component is a Python-based application for generating anomalous data events for refrigerated shipping containers (also known as 'reefers').
 This code is part of the Vaccine Cold Chain monitoring solution, and helps to control the test and the demonstration of the cold chain monitoring scenario or the anomaly detection use case.

+This implementation illustrates the following technologies:

+* Flask, with blueprint, flasgger.Swagger, prometheus metrics
+* Kafka producer code using Confuent-python library
+* Integration with Health for kubernetes deployment
+* Sensor simulator using numpy, Pandas to generate tuples and simulated data
+* Use of gnunicorn for serving the webapp in production
+* Vuejs application connect to Server Side End point from another service
+* Dynamic end point URL injection to the Vuejs via a REST end point (see `api/freezerURL.py`)
+* Vuejs and gauge implemented with
+* Docker-compose to run locally
+* Use gipops and Kustomize for deployment.
+This is declared in a separate [gitops repository](https://github.com/ibm-cloud-architecture/vaccine-gitops) under `apps` folder.

 You can read more of the solution in [this site](https://ibm-cloud-architecture.github.io/vaccine-solution-main/).

-The last updated detailed documentation of this component is under [this chapter](https://ibm-cloud-architecture.github.io/vaccine-solution-main/solution/reefer-iot/).
+The last updated detailed documentation of this component is under [the Reefer Simulator IoT design chapter](https://ibm-cloud-architecture.github.io/vaccine-solution-main/solution/reefer-iot/).

 ## Build

 To build the local image use `./script/buildAll.sh` which runs:

 ```shell
 docker build -t ibmcase/vaccine-reefer-simulator .
 docker push ibmcase/vaccine-reefer-simulator
 ```

+The build includes a user interface in Vuejs and the Flask app.

 ## Run locally